High Occupancy Virginia Toll Lanes to Appear This Year in Hampton Roads

 Tolls are only imposed on drivers who use the lanes if they have no passengers in their vehicle.

-The cost of the toll will depend on congestion and the speed in which drivers are traveling.
+The cost of the toll will depend on congestion and the speed at which drivers are traveling.
 Layne estimates the price will range from $1 to $2.

 Layne said express lanes could be built on the High Rise Bridge and around the Bowers Hill area of Chesapeake by 2021.